How to Prepare for and Escape a House Fire

 Use your grab & go binder to start rebuilding your life.

 Depending on how bad the fire is, your life can be completely turned upside down.
-Home disaster is the number one reason why Grab & Go Binders are made.
-Inside is the information needed to help start rebuilding your life.
+The binder is designed to provide all the critical information you need to begin rebuilding your life after a fire.

 What to Do After

 Depending on how bad the fire is, your life can be completely turned upside down.
-Home disaster is the number one reason why Grab & Go Binders are made.
-Inside is the information needed to help start rebuilding your life.
+The binder is designed to provide all the critical information you need to begin rebuilding your life after a fire.

 Important Post-Fire Steps